 Carolyn E. Reed Traveling Fellowship Award

-Carolyn E. Reed, MD was a thoracic surgeon, educator, and successful researcher who died while in the prime years of her career.
-She served as the first female Chair of the ABTS and was also President of STSA and STS.
-This award in her honor provides support of up to $10,000 for one year for a clinically-established woman cardiothoracic surgeon, or woman resident in her last year of cardiothoracic surgery residency, to travel to another institution for the purpose of learning a new skill or technology.
+Carolyn E. Reed, MD, was a thoracic surgeon, educator, and accomplished researcher who passed away during the prime of her career.
+She was the first woman to serve as Chair of the American Board of Thoracic Surgery (ABTS) and held presidencies at both the Southern Thoracic Surgical Association (STSA) and the Society of Thoracic Surgeons (STS).
+This award, established in her honor, provides up to $10,000 for one year to support a woman cardiothoracic surgeon or a woman resident in her final year of cardiothoracic surgery residency.
+The award enables the recipient to travel to another institution to learn a new skill or technology, with the goal of bringing that expertise back to her current or future practice setting.

 Purpose

-The purpose of this fellowship is to allow a woman cardiothoracic surgeon to travel to another institution for the purpose of learning a new technology, fostering collaboration between surgical investigators and providing a new innovation to her home institution.
+Carolyn E. Reed, MD, was a thoracic surgeon, educator, and accomplished researcher who passed away during the prime of her career.
+She was the first woman to serve as Chair of the American Board of Thoracic Surgery (ABTS) and held presidencies at both the Southern Thoracic Surgical Association (STSA) and the Society of Thoracic Surgeons (STS).
+This award, established in her honor, provides up to $10,000 for one year to support a woman cardiothoracic surgeon or a woman resident in her final year of cardiothoracic surgery residency.
+The purpose of this fellowship is to allow a woman cardiothoracic surgeon to travel to another institution for the purpose of learning a new technology, fostering collaboration between surgical investigators, and providing an innovation to her home institution.
 This award of up to $10,000 will be used to defray the cost of travel and living expenses.

 Eligibility